graue/torrentize/README.txt

   Set piece size in kilobytes.
 The default is 256 KB.

+(NOT IMPLEMENTED YET.
+IGNORE THIS ONE FOR NOW.)
 -i, --ignore pattern:
   Ignore files matching the given wildcard pattern (for example, *.txt).
 Matching is done case-sensitively.
 This